 There are a couple of things you can do if you are suffering from brown water.
 First, ask your neighbors if they too are suffering from brown water.
 If this is the case it is more likely a disturbance in a municipal line that is causing the issue.
 To resolve this issue try flushing your plumbing by running the water for about 20 minutes.
 If your neighbors have clean running water then it could be a rusty pipe or your water heater may need to be replaced.
 Contact your plumber and have them run diagnostics.

 Cloudy water is also one of the most common water conditions.
 Cloudy water usually poses no threat as it is most often caused by hair bubbles.
 This is quite common if the water has been turned off for repairs, or if the faucet is rarely turned on.
 Most of the time the problem clears up on its own.
 If the water doesn’t clear up on its own, then you have a more serious problem.
 Mineral buildup can also cause cloudy water.
 You should have a professional plumber check it out.

 Water that has a chemical or plastic smell to it is another water condition to look out for.
 This is usually a result of a new appliance being installed.
-When having, new water using appliances installed it’s important to make sure that a single check valve or non-return valve is used on the water supply.
-Most water using appliances are connected to the main water supply, failure to install correctly using the correct valve can result in water traveling back into the water supply causing the strange smell.
+When having, new water-using appliances installed it’s important to make sure that a single check valve or non-return valve is used on the water supply.
+Most water-using appliances are connected to the main water supply, failure to install correctly using the correct valve can result in water traveling back into the water supply causing a strange smell.
 This is usually a simple fix.